appian-design/aurora-mcp/evals/app-interface-generation.md

 ## Design System MCP Usage and Outputs

 - Use the design system MCP to generate an interface for each test case
-- When calling the MCP, start at the high level and work down based on what is needed for a given interface: layouts, patterns, then components
+- IMPORTANT: Start by exploring available categories (layouts, patterns, components) to understand what's available
+- Work from high-level to specific: first identify relevant layouts, then supporting patterns, finally individual components
-- After thinking about how to generate each interface, review the sail-coding-guidance and accessibility checklist to avoid basic errors
+- After selecting design system elements, review the sail-coding-guidance and accessibility checklist to avoid basic errors
 - IMPORTANT: Only use SAIL functions and syntax that are represented in the design system; don't make assumptions
 - Generate each interface in a separate .txt file
 - Don't include comments in the output file unless absolutely necessary